Do you find yourself presenting complex information to people who don’t have the same level of knowledge or expertise as you do?

 When it comes to presenting, less is always more, both in terms of what you say and what you show.

-Reveal one idea or concept at a time; don’t cram everything onto one slide.
+When presenting complex information, reveal one idea or concept at a tim.
+Don’t cram everything onto one slide.

 Tell them the story behind the data, why it matters and the relevance it has to them.